 Behind the smile is a fascinating story full of life events that would surely cripple any spirit.
 Not Simon.
 He is one of those rare beings who in the retelling of his story – completely lacking in anger or bitterness – finds opportunity to learn from the “gifts of his experiences”.

-A small rural town
+A small rural town in South Africa

-His story begins in 1970 in a small rural town in the Eastern Cape called Steynsberg.
+His story begins in 1970 in a small rural town in South Africa’s Eastern Cape called Steynsberg.
 He is the second born, one of a family of eight brothers and sisters.
 His father worked as a labourer on white owned farms in apartheid South Africa.
 His mother was a domestic worker.
 Simon’s parents weren’t formally educated but his father could read, write and was fluent in Xhosa, English and Afrikaans.
 His father taught him to eat with a knife and fork because one day he knew his children would go places and he didn’t want them to feel embarrassed.
 His mother taught him to write his worries in the sand and to chisel his wishes on stone.
 She was wise.

 The Soweto Uprising of 1976 shifted the political topography of South Africa forever.
 Simon was six.
 Still he wasn’t to understand the full impact of this until much later when it became personal.
 His father had left the farms to seek work on the mines.
 This took him away from home and his family but he would come home when he could, usually twice a year for short periods at Easter and Christmas.